zs-barnes/RL-Sepsis-Prediction/README.md

 We're designing a reinforcement learning environment and model to classify patients with sepsis at each hour.

-The RL environment is using open ai's gym : https://github.com/openai/gym
+The RL environment is using OpenAI's gym : https://github.com/openai/gym

 Creating custom gym environment and RL training code from <br />
 https://towardsdatascience.com/creating-a-custom-openai-gym-environment-for-stock-trading-be532be3910e